eduardohilariodev/monaco-editor-visual-update/README.md

 }
 ```

+> [!NOTE]
-> [!note] These settings are optimized for the Min Dark theme.
+> These settings are optimized for the Min Dark theme.
 If using a different theme, adjust the color values accordingly.

 ### (Option) Create keyboard shortcuts to speed iterations